Cooking grease can clog your drains.

 How Long Does It Take for Grease to Clog a Drain?

 We’ve all been guilty of having a temporary lapse in judgment and pouring the grease from some freshly cooked burgers down the drain.
 If this happens once or twice, it’s typically not cause for too much concern.
-It may help to run some hot water down the drain right after to help reduce the impact.

 However, if this becomes a regular occurrence, you can run into big trouble, so don’t make pouring grease down your drain a habit.
 You should also keep it out of your garbage disposal.